A CEO’s guide to leverage corporate venture investments for growth and innovation - 2025 Edition

 Corporate Venture Capital in the GCC

-Key pillars and success factors of setting up a CVC unit
+Key pillars for building a successful CVC unit

 “A well-executed and clearly structured corporate venturing strategy can enable corporates to maximise their financial and strategic return from investing in, or cooperating with startups.
-Besides a professional scouting and investment process, a customised cooperation model between the portfolio startups and the business units is a key success factor.”
+In addition to a professional scouting and investment process, a customised cooperation model between the portfolio startups and the business units is a key success factor.”

 Dr. Tim Blume, Corporate Venturing Advisory Lead